ArnabDey7/Amazon-UI-clone/README.md

-# This is a clone of amazon's user interface.
+# This is a UI clone of amazon's home page.